Microsoft Exchange Online PowerShell 2.0.0

 For more information about the access levels of the Microsoft Entra roles, see Microsoft Exchange Online Powershell documentation.

 To add an assignment, go to Manage > Assignments > Add assignments.
-Search for and select the app you created or selected in step 2, then click Add.
+Search for and select the app you created or selected, then click Add.
 Refresh the page to confirm if the app has been successfully added.

 To communicate with the app, you must create an instance in Cyware Orchestrate.